ingo/ingo.github.io/_recipes/baigan_bharta.md

 ---
-title: Baigan Bharta
+author: Ingo Muschenetz
 category: Entrees
 description: A very popular dish in India.
 It is best when made with all ingredients, but you can leave out some of the smaller spices with decent results.
+image: baigan_bharta.jpg
 size: 4 servings
-author: Ingo Muschenetz
+title: Baigan Bharta
 ---
 ### Ingredients

 * `1` medium-sized eggplant, roasted and peeled